lu4nm3/scala-lessons/src/main/scala/_4_functional_programming_monads/lesson4_1_monads.md

 In the case of "failure", the monadic computation will short-circuit and not go any further.
 Now, when we say "failure", we don't necessarily mean that an exception was thrown or that the program now has to terminate.
-We simply mean that the monadic computation did not follow the successful path of operation and must now return a type to represent this failure .
+We simply mean that the monadic computation did not follow the successful path of operation and must now return a type to represent this failure.
 This type is typically a sub-class from the Monad in question (eg. `None` for `Option`, `Left` for `Either`, etc).

 Using the example from the previous section, let's suppose that parsing our second integer fails: